-With many popular albums relased this year using the changing of the season to signify different events, J. Cole has chosen to go a separate route and instead show his growth as an artist and as a man with his latest relase "4 Your Eyez Only".
-J. Cole for the second consective year has dropped a December album with relatively little to no promotion.
-But with that being said there are both positives and negatives with J. Cole's 4th studio album.
+With many popular albums released this year using the 'changing of the seasons' to signify different events, J. Cole has chosen to go a separate route and instead show his growth as an artist and as a man with his latest release "4 Your Eyez Only".
+J. Cole for the second consecutive year has dropped a December album with relatively little to no promotion.
+But with that being said there are both positives and negatives to J. Cole's 4th studio album.

 The Build UP

-The build up to J. Cole's "4 Your Eyez Only" started December with a notable pre-order link on iTunes slated for December 9th.
-A week prior to the albums actual release J. Cole dropped two music videos "Everybody Dies" and "False Prophets".
-False Prophets has been highly dissected and has gotten much media attention do to the first verse, believed to be about Kanye West's most recent decent and mental state.
-The second verse is believed to be about Wale and his obsession with having the notiarity that comes with being a great artist, in which Wale created a subtle distrack called "Groundhog's Day" which was more venting than actual clap back.
+The build up to J. Cole's "4 Your Eyez Only" started in December with a notable pre-order link on iTunes slated for December 9th.
+Also a week prior to the albums actual release J. Cole dropped two music videos "Everybody Dies" and "False Prophets".
+False Prophets has been highly dissected and has gotten much media attention due to the first verse, believed to be about Kanye West's most recent rant as well as his mental state.
+The second verse is believed to be about Wale and his obsession with having the notoriety that comes with being a great artist, in which Wale created a subtle dis-track called "Groundhog's Day" which was more venting than actual clap back.

 THE FIRST LISTEN